fehmi/simply.js/README.md

 ## Playground

-The REPL of Simply JS is at the [Playground](playground) section.
-This is the fastest way to get started using Simply JS.
+The REPL of simply.js is at the [Playground](playground) section.
+This is the fastest way to get started using simply.js.
 It opens with a "hello world" application and you can freely edit the app anyhow you want.
 Then you can download the app to continue developing on your local machine.

-## Simply JS in the wild
+## simply.js in the wild

 - [Edit Image](https://editimage.studio)
 - [Image Alt Manager](https://www.framer.com/marketplace/plugins/image-alt-manager)